agentsystems/agentsystems-sdk/README.md

 ---
 ## Security notes

-* The CLI never prints your secrets.
+* The CLI is designed not to print secret values.
 GitHub PATs are masked and Docker login uses `--password-stdin`.
 * Delete tokens / `.env` after the resources become public.

 ---